Home

 On mental illness: "Am I sick?
 You bet I am, and I am quite proud to be mentally ill!"

-There are more than 1,000 unflattering comments posted on one website alone regarding Glenn Baxter.
-There are (or were) websites devoted exclusively to discussion of Baxter.
+There are numerous unflattering comments on the QRZ website, posted by more than 1,000 individuals, regarding Glenn Baxter.
+There are (or were) websites devoted exclusively to discussion of Baxter's on-air antics.
 The vast majority of published comments are negative.
 Many comments focus on the FCC's allegations against Baxter.
-The remainder are based on personal observations and experiences.
+The remainder are based on personal observations and experiences with the Maine amateur.

 Leo Meyerson